-The rent is then applied as a weekly charge by multiplying the unsold capital value and dividing this by 52 weeks.
+The rent is then applied as a monthly charge by multiplying the unsold capital value by 2.75% and dividing this by 12 months.

 If further shares in the property are purchased, the rent should be reduced using the same calculation based on the remaining unsold equity.